 Atradius N.V. is a limited liability company organised under the laws of the Netherlands with a Management Board and a Supervisory Board.
-The Management Board is responsible for achieving Atradius N.V.s' objectives. strategy, policy and results and is guided by its interests and the business connected with it.
-The Supervisory Board supervises Atradius N.V.s' general affairs and the policy pursued by the Management Board as well as the performance of the management duties by the Management Board members. taking into account the interests of Atradius and the business connected with it objectives, and the strategy designed to achieve these objectives, and ensures that Atradius has in place an effective risk management system, internal control system and internal audit function.
+The Management Board is responsible for achieving Atradius N.V.s' objectives, strategy, policy and results and is guided by its interests and the business connected with it.
+The Supervisory Board supervises Atradius N.V.s' general affairs and the policy pursued by the Management Board as well as the performance of the management duties by the Management Board members, taking into account the interests of Atradius and the business connected with it.

+The Management Board as a whole is responsible for the management and the general affairs of Atradius and is supervised by the Supervisory Board.
+The Management Board determines Atradius' operational and financial objectives, and the strategy designed to achieve these objectives, and ensures that Atradius has in place an effective risk management system, internal control system and internal audit function.
 The annual business plan and budget of Atradius are submitted to the Supervisory Board for approval.
 The Management Board rules describe the (allocation of) duties and the decision making process of the Management Board.